ishehadeh/blog/content/posts/tcl-dictionary.md

 ## Enter TCL

-I've been TCL-curious for a while.
+I've been interested in TCl for a while.
 I keep *trying* to use it for something but its never stuck.
 But, a little mostly-data DSL seems like the *perfect* use-case.

 So, here's what I've got so far.
 I plan to develop it further as I study more spanish.